R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 1. **Flowthrough Configuration** - Manage valve operating parameters for flowthrough sampling systems
 2. **Data Management** - Control data logging, retention policies, and real-time transmission settings
 3. **Account Management** - Manage user accounts, permissions, and access levels
-4. **System Management** - Perform system maintenance, refresh configurations, and update deployments
+4. **System Management** - Refresh sytem configuration

-**Note:** All Settings sections are restricted to administrative users only.
-Non-admin users will see read-only views where available.
+**Note:** All Settings sections are restricted to support users only.
+Non-support users will see read-only views where available.
+The Account Management section is limited to administrators only.

 ---